oist/ecsu-cnru-pce-simulation/README.md

 source .venv/bin/activate
 ```

-Make sure that the cosole prmpt has the `(.venv)` prefix.
+Make sure that the cosole prompt has the `(.venv)` prefix.

 ### Create output directory
-Create a directory, eg., `data/test` in the directory with the code.
+Create a directory, e.g., `data/test` in the directory with the code.
 ```
 mkdir -p ./data/test
 ```
-This is to ensure that when running experiemnts, a new automatically named folder is created inside it.
+This is to ensure that when running experiemnts, a unique directory is created inside it (with the list of main arguments in the name).\
+If you don't create a parent directory, the program will create one for you but will not create a unique directory inside it (and if you run it subsequently all previous results will be overwritten).

 ### Run a simulation experiment

-The following code runs a simulation experiment with `2 populations` of `24 agents` with `2 neurons` for `100 generations` on `5 cores`.
+The following code runs a simulation experiment:

 ```
 python -m pce.main --dir ./data/test --seed 1 --num_pop 2 --pop_size 24 --num_agents 2 --noshuffle --num_neurons 2 --max_gen 100 --cores 5
 ```

+- The parameters describe that `2 agents` with `2 neurons` each, interact on a PCE game.
+We set the evolutionary part of the experiment (using the `pyevolver` library) to use `2 populations` of `24 agents` and `100 generations`.
+- We use `seed 1`.
+This is used **only** in the **evolutionary part of the simulation**, e.g, for determining the initial genotype of the population, the mutation choices, etc...
-Note that we use the arguemnt `--noshuffle` which means that agents in the two populations are **not randomly shuffled** before being paired in the simulation.
+- We use the arguemnt `--noshuffle` which means that agents in the two populations are **not randomly shuffled** before being paired in the simulation.
 This means that agents in the two populations are always pairwise aligned.
 Although most agents undergo mutation and crossover during evolution, at least 1 agent in each population (the first and best performing one) is part of the "elite" and will be identical in the following generation.
 **This ensures that best performance across subsequent generations will stay identical or will increase (monotonically non-decreasing).**
+- Finally `5 cores` are used for the experiemnt.

-Note also that other evolutionary and simulation arguments are not specified, therefore the default ones are used.\
+Other evolutionary and simulation arguments are not specified, therefore the default ones are used.
 In particular:
    - `--perf_func OVERLAPPING_STEPS`: the performance is based on the number of overlapping steps (percentage of the simulation steps where the two agents overlap).
    - `--agg_func MIN`: among the perfomances of the various trials (10 by default) the MINIMUM value is used as the overall performance of the experiment between two agents.
    - `env_length 300`: the environment length is 300